Vini2/phables/README.md

 ### Setting up Gurobi

 The MFD implementation uses the linear programming solver [Gurobi](https://www.gurobi.com/).
-We chose Gurobi over open source solvers as Gurobi is fast and can solve large models (check the performance comparison at [https://www.gurobi.com/resources/open-source-linear-and-mixed-integer-programming-software-and-solvers/](https://www.gurobi.com/resources/open-source-linear-and-mixed-integer-programming-software-and-solvers/)).

 The `phables` conda environment and pip setup does not include Gurobi.
 You have to install Gurobi using one of the following commands depending on your package manager.

 ```bash
 # conda